-- 9.0 To be eligible for tax credits, from the state's volume cap under Minnesota Housing's QAP and non-competitive tax credits a developer must demonstrate that the project meets at least one of the following priorities: - a.
-Access to Fixed Transit: Projects within one-half mile of a completed or existing LRT, BRT or commuter rail station. - b.
-Greater Minnesota Workforce Housing: Projects in Greater Minnesota documenting all three of the following: - 1.
+- 9.0 To be eligible for tax credits, either from the state's tax credit volume cap under Minnesota Housing's QAP and non-competitive tax credits, except as set out in Article 8, a developer must demonstrate that the project meets at least one of the following priorities: - a.
+Access to Fixed Transit: Projects within one-half mile of a planned or existing LRT, BRT or commuter rail station. - b.
+Greater Minnesota Workforce Housing: Projects in Greater Minnesota documenting both of the following: - 1.
 Need: Projects in communities with low vacancy (typically considered 4 percent and below, documented by a market study or other third party data) and: - i.
 That have experienced net job growth of 100 or more jobs, - ii.
 With 15 percent or more of the workforce commuting 30 or more miles to work, or - iii.
 With planned job expansion documented by a local employer - 2.
-Employer Support - 3.
-Cooperatively Developed Plan: Projects that are consistent with a community-supported plan that addresses workforce housing needs. - c.
-Economic Integration: Projects located in higher income communities (outside of rural/tribal designated areas) with access to low and moderate wage jobs, meeting either First or Second Tier Community Economic Integration as defined in the Areas of Opportunity category 3.A on the Self-Scoring Worksheet. - d.
+Employer Support in the form of a letter of support from an employer with 20 or more FTE's.
+The letter should discuss the difficulty of employees' to locate housing in the jurisdiction where the project is located and provide a description of employee wages and proposed rents in the project. - c.
+Economic Integration: Projects located in higher income communities (outside of rural/tribal designated areas) with access to low and moderate wage jobs, meeting either First or Second Tier Community Economic Integration as defined in the Areas of Opportunity category on the Self-Scoring Worksheet. - d.
 Tribal: Projects sponsored by tribal governments, tribally designated housing entities or tribal corporate entities. - e.
-Planned Community Development: Projects that contribute to active implementation of Planned Community Development efforts, as defined in section 6.A of the Housing Tax Credit Program Procedural Manual, to address locally identified needs and priorities in which local stakeholders are actively engaged. - f.
-Preservation: Project that preserves existing federally assisted or other critical affordable projects eligible for points under the Preservation selection criterion 5 on the Self-Scoring Worksheet. - g.
-Supportive Housing: Proposals that will serve people with disabilities or High Priority Homeless (HPH) households must be eligible for points under Permanent Supportive Housing for High Priority Homeless (Selection Criterion 1.B on the Self-Scoring Worksheet) or People with Disabilities (Selection Criterion 1.C under the Self-Scoring Worksheet).
+Community Development Initiative: Projects that contribute to active implementation of a Community Development Initiative, as defined in the Community Development Initiative selection criterion, to address locally identified needs and priorities in which local stakeholders are actively engaged. - f.
+Preservation: Projects that preserve existing federally assisted housing or other critical affordable projects eligible for points under the Preservation selection criterion on the Self-Scoring Worksheet. - g.
+Supportive Housing: Proposals that will serve people with disabilities or High Priority Homeless (HPH) households must be eligible for points under Permanent Supportive Housing for High Priority Homeless selection criterion on the Self-Scoring Worksheet or the People with Disabilities selection criterion under the Self-Scoring Worksheet.